The Essential Guide to Porto Timoni Beach, Corfu

 This one is a few steps off the path so is much easier to access.
 Apparently, people queue for photos here at busy times, but we were always alone in the morning.

-Erin at the lower Porto Timoni viewpoint
+Erin at the lower Porto Timoni viewpoint, Corfu

-Erin at the lower Porto Timoni viewpoint
+Me enjoying the early morning quiet at the lower Porto Timoni viewpoint

 This is another wonderful view and I think most people will be happy with it.
 You can’t see the beach on the right quite as well from this one, though.